AI Financial Projections in Consulting: Why Consultant-Controlled Inputs Protect Your Firm's Credibility

 The consultant's name on the cover page is a promise.
 A promise that the numbers inside were built on real data, reviewed with professional judgment, and defensible under scrutiny.

-AI audit platforms should enforce that promise, not undermine it.
+An AI readiness assessment platform should enforce that promise, not undermine it.
 The tool should reflect how you run your practice.
 Your rates.
 Your benchmarks.
 Your standards.

 Consultants diagnose business problems.
 The platform handles the data-heavy work.
 Financial judgment stays with the human who's accountable for the result.
 That's not a limitation of AI tools.
 It's how good ones are designed.